nealwp/logistics-management-system/logistics-management-system-service/README.md

 * No allowance can exist without an item
-* No location can exist without an item
 * No stock requisition can exist without an item
 * No stock requisition can be created without an allowance